kubeshop/vscode-monokle/README.md

 * `Monokle: Show validation panel` - opens validation panel (this can be also done be clicking on Monokle status bar icon).
 * `Monokle: Show configuration` - opens validation configuration file which is used as validation configuration for given project.
 * `Monokle: Bootstrap configuration` - creates `monokle.validation.yaml` configuration file.
 It is a quick way to adjust validation config.
-* `Monokle: Download policy` - downloads remote policy.
-This requires `monokle.remotePolicyUrl` to be configured.
+* `Monokle: Synchronize` - synchronizes remote policy from Monokle Cloud.

 ## Default Validation Policy